This is an experimental feature and will evolve based on community feedback.

 You can create a custom requirement by implementing the base Requirement class.
 The Requirement class has the following lifecycle:

-1. An external caller invokes init(tools):
+1. An external caller invokes init(tools) method:

 • tools is a list of available tools for a given agent.